abhayku2002/Python-Coding-Questions/README.md

+#Hacktoberfest
+This Branch is OPEN for Open Source Contribution in Hacktobesfest Program You can submit your pull request here.

 # Create a pull request
 Create a pull request to ask collaborators for feedback on your changes.
 Pull request review is so valuable that some repositories require an approving review before pull requests can be merged.
 If you want early feedback or advice before you complete your changes, you can mark your pull request as a draft.
 For more information, see "Creating a pull request."
 Address review comments